How to File Annual Returns in Hong Kong

 It’s important to send in your annual return by the deadline so you don’t accumulate fines or, worse, prosecution for breaching the Companies Ordinance.
 The longer you delay the submission after the deadline, the higher your late fees.
 See the table below for the late filing fees.

-How To File Annual Returns In Hong Kong: What Can SJH Global Do For You?
+How To File Annual Returns In Hong Kong: What Can Premia TNC Do For You?

 Legally established businesses in Hong Kong must hire a Company Secretary.
 Therefore, most businesses hire company secretaries from professional service providers.